 For more information on determining whether an applicant falls below the SSI income threshold, please see the following articles: Understanding Supplemental Security Income: SSI Income and Supplemental Security Income: SSI Resources.

 The Social Security Administration's rules and regulations are more complicated than those of nearly any other administrative agency in the country.
 Simply determining the form of Social Security assistance you qualify for can be a daunting task.
-If you find yourself uncertain about your eligibility for SSI or SSDI, a good first step is to get a free claim evaluation from a Social Security disability benefits attorney.
+If you find yourself uncertain about your eligibility for SSI or SSDI, a good first step is to get a free initial claim evaluation from a Social Security disability benefits attorney.
 An attorney can help determine your eligibility and pursue your claim with confidence.